shopkins-seagen/spi_user-guide/source/apps/sjm_scheduler/ui.rst

 The |run| button allows users to send a job for execution on the server using the same configuration as the SJM Scheduler Task Launcher.
 The job is launched without any connection to the user's computer.
 If the computer that submitted the job is diconnected from the network, the SAS process continues uninterrupted.
 Notification of completion is provided by using -n true and -u [username(s)] in the .BAT file.
 The app will terminate and display return an error if notifications are not enabled (-n true) and the user calling the macro is not listed in the -u parameter.
+For a complete list of the options available in the .bat file see the
+`SJM .Bat file documentation <http://sgcpapp1/cp/apps/sasjobmgr/flags.html>`__

 The job runs in the context of the service account associated with security group defined for the job.
 If no special security group is defined for a job, it runs under the default permissions for O:\\Projects.
 While only a member of  a special security group can create and scheduled task that references a location under special security folder,